openhwgroup/programs/cores/README.md

 # Documentation for CORE-V cores.

-This README captures the current view of the CV32E40P schedule and feature list.
+The current view of the CV32E40P feature list can be found in **CV32E40_Features_Parameters.pdf** in this directory.
+The micro-architecture of the CV32E40P (under construction) is in sub-directory of the same name.
+Feature defintions and micro-architectures for other CORE-V cores will be placed in this directory as they come available.

 ## CV32E40P Schedule
 Below is the schedule for CV32E40P as of 2020-01-09.
 The dates for milestones beyond RTL Freeze are impacted by the schedule for CV64A which is not yet set.